 There are several potential mitigation options that can be employed to prevent or minimise the effects of soil compaction.
 For pasture soils, some practices could include on/off grazing of animals; grazing wetter paddocks before the wet part of the season; maintaining good pasture cover which gives better protection against pugging; installing drainage in some areas; use of feeding platforms and/or standoff areas; decreasing winter stock numbers and moving stock onto well drained soil types off-site (Burgess et al, 2000).
 For cropping soils, maintaining practices that increase soil organic matter are important as well as minimising activity on soils during wet soil conditions that will compress and disrupt soil structure (Ghani, Mackay, Clothier, Curtin, & Sparling, 2009).
 For viticulture, mitigation is more difficult due to the need to drive rows frequently for various canopy management operations.
 Maintaining grassed wheel tracks and using mechanical loosening techniques may help in the short-term.
 Longer term solutions include raising soil organic matter and calcium levels and changing management techniques to minimise trafficking (multifunction machinery, over-row machinery).

-Figure 22: Change in bulk density for all landuses
+Figure 22: Change in bulk density for all land uses Target value for all land uses is 1.4 Mg/m3